suzuki-shunsuke/cmdx/README.md

    release the new version
 ```

-You can make the simple shell script rich with cmdx
+You can make the simple shell script rich with `cmdx`

-* cmdx supports the parse of flag and positional arguments
+* `cmdx` supports the parse of flag and positional arguments
-* cmdx provides the useful help messages
+* `cmdx` provides the useful help messages

-cmdx searches the configuration file from the current directory to the root directory recursively and run the task at the directory where the configuration file exists so the result of task doesn't depend on the directory you run the task.
+`cmdx` searches the configuration file from the current directory to the root directory recursively and run the task at the directory where the configuration file exists so the result of task doesn't depend on the directory you run `cmdx`.

 ## Install